Creating a homeowners association violation letter

 How to write a violation letter

-As the name implies, a violation letter (sometimes referred to as a notice of violation) is meant to inform the homeowner of the particular violation committed, and the steps required to remedy the issue.
+As the name implies, a violation letter (sometimes referred to as a notice of violation) is meant to inform the homeowner of the violation committed, and the steps required to remedy the issue.

 1. First and foremost, the letter should contain the recipient’s name as well as their full address.
 The date should be included too so that the owner knows when the notice was created.